 - Transactions in foreign currency – Bank administrative charges, as well as charges put forth by card associations (such as Visa, Mastercard, American Express)

 - The combined fees from most card issuers in Singapore typically range from 1% – 3%.
 CIMB Visa Signature and CIMB Platinum Mastercard do not charge admin fees

 - Transactions in SGD but processed abroad – Card association fees (around 1%) and other not-so-transparent potential markups.
 The potential markups are usually applied at the point of transaction and need to be acknowledged and accepted by you

 Firstly, paying in SGD will not save you from foreign transaction fees applied by your card association.
 The notion that doing so will save you from foreign transaction fees is nothing but a misconception.
 Sadly, it isn’t just the foreign transaction fee that you should be worried about.

-There might be something known as a Dynamic Currency Conversion (DCC) fee attached to your overseas transactions too, especially if you are using a Mastercard or Visa.
+When you make an instant conversion to SGD, you incur a DCC fee for your overseas transaction.
+This is especially if you are using a Mastercard or Visa.
 Sometimes, it’s reflected as a separate line item on your credit card bill, and sometimes it’s combined with the cost of the purchase.

 What is Dynamic Currency Conversion?

 Dynamic Currency Conversion sounds attractive because while we are happily spending, we have no idea what exchange rate our credit card company would use when they convert our foreign currency transaction to SGD.
 So when offered an instant conversion, it sometimes feels more assuring to go with the converted amount.

 Unfortunately, the certainty of knowing how much your transaction will cost in your home currency does not come cheap.
 For providing the DCC services, merchants will layer on a markup on the currency exchange rate.
 These hidden charges can sometimes go as high as 5% or more.